Top 10 Link Monsters in Yu-Gi-Oh

 Alongside the debut of link monsters came some big changes to Yu-Gi-Oh, including a restriction of one fielded extra deck monster per player at once.
 However, this limitation can be expanded with link monsters, making them darn near crucial in modern dueling.

 Compared to the releases of synchro, xyz, and pendulum monsters, which could be ignored in favor of other creature types, link cards must be utilized successfully to win duels thanks to their ability to expand your monster pool.
-These blue-backgrounded beasts (be sure not to confuse them with ritual monsters) lack a DEF score as well as a level, but provide powerful effects while enabling the casting of other monsters.
-Which ones reign supreme?
-These are the top ten link monsters in Yu-Gi-Oh!
+These blue-backgrounded beasts (be sure not to confuse them with ritual monsters) lack a DEF score as well as a level, yet provide powerful effects while enabling the casting of other monsters.
+But with hundreds of chained creatures available, which one reign supreme?
+These are the ten best link monsters in Yu-Gi-Oh!

 10. Tri-Gate Wizard